-Coadministration of rosuvastatin with certain protease inhibitors given in combination with ritonavir has differing effects on rosuvastatin exposure.
-The protease inhibitor combinations lopinavir/ritonavir and atazanavir/ritonavir increase rosuvastatin exposure (AUC) up to threefold [see Table 4 – CLINICAL PHARMACOLOGY].
-For these combinations the dose of CRESTOR should not exceed 10 mg once daily.
-The combinations of tipranavir/ritonavir or fosamprenavir/ritonavir produce little or no change in rosuvastatin exposure.
-Caution should be exercised when rosuvastatin is coadministered with protease inhibitors given in combination with ritonavir [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].
+Coadministration of rosuvastatin with certain protease inhibitors has differing effects on rosuvastatin exposure.
+Simeprevir, which is a hepatitis C virus (HCV) protease inhibitor, or combinations of atazanavir/ritonavir or lopinavir/ritonavir, which are HIV-1 protease inhibitors, increase rosuvastatin exposure (AUC) up to threefold [see Table 4 – CLINICAL PHARMACOLOGY].
+For these protease inhibitors, the dose of CRESTOR should not exceed 10 mg once daily.
+The combinations of fosamprenavir/ritonavir or tipranavir/ritonavir, which are HIV-1 protease inhibitors, produce little or no change in rosuvastatin exposure.
+Caution should be exercised when rosuvastatin is coadministered with protease inhibitors [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].

 CRESTOR significantly increased INR in patients receiving coumarin anticoagulants.
 Therefore, caution should be exercised when coumarin anticoagulants are given in conjunction with CRESTOR.
 In patients taking coumarin anticoagulants and CRESTOR concomitantly, INR should be determined before starting CRESTOR and frequently enough during early therapy to ensure that no significant alteration of INR occurs [see WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].